nonsodaniel/deel/questions.md

 - `React.PureComponent` implements `shouldComponentUpdate(`) lifecyle method by comparing the current state and props with the new `state` and `props`.
-  This shallow comparison is done to remove unecessary rerender and determine the rerendering of the component, thereby leading to an increase in performance of the Application.
+  This shallow comparison is done to remove unecessary re-render and determine the re-rendering of the component, thereby leading to an increase in performance of the Application.
 - `Component` doesn't implement `shouldComponentUpdate()` lifecyle method and no shallow comparison is done, which causes re-render whenever there's a change in props.